kailash-manasarovar/statement/docs/timeline/2024/january.md

 - I chat with a fake account: https://x.com/ItsMe50474936 that I'm sure is either the trumpet teacher or someone close to him as they have information they could only know if they were involved in everything that has been happening.

 !!! tip "Delegate accounts"
-    - I believe many of these accounts are used by the trumpet teacher and other who have delegate access.
+    - I believe many of these accounts are used by the trumpet teacher and others who have delegate access.
     - This means they can take over the account and post on its behalf at any time.

 - It's the same account that posted the [hotel room selfie photo](../2023/december.md#hotel-room-selfie-pic) a few days before.
 - https://x.com/ItsMe50474936: "It's me" is the name I use on any fake accounts I have created.
 - This account also states that they're nervous they're "actually" talking to me instead of seeing me in the group.
 - We chat.
 I'm sure it is the trumpet teacher.
 He tells me he likes to paint but he hasn't painted for many years.
 I ask him why not.
-He doesn't tell me.
+It sounds like he had some sort of breakdown but I wonder if it's jail.

 !!! tip "Trish Penny is an artist"
     - I wonder if Trish and whoever the trumpet teacher is, someone she assuredly knows, share an interest in art.